xrd/yume.js/README.md

 [GitHub editor for Android](https://play.google.com/store/apps/details?id=com.EditorHyde.app).

 As a side effect of building this parser, I needed to convert the HTML into an intermediate data format.
-That format is exposed too, so if you prefer to use JSON to define your comic, you could do this.
+That format is exposed too, so if you prefer to use imperative JavaScript to define your comic, you could do this.

 ```javascript
 var data = {};